Koine Greek phonology: Stop and former stop consonants

-By the 1st century the voiced consonants β and γ became fricatives //β// and //ɣ//, though δ probably remained plosive till the 3rd century.
-Despite the lack of clear evidence for the fricativization of aspirated plosives in the Koine, φ, θ, and χ perhaps started to become fricatives in areas outside Egypt such as the northern Mediterranean.
+By the 1st century, the voiced consonants β and γ had become fricatives //β// and //ɣ//, but δ probably remained a plosive until the 3rd century.
+Despite the lack of clear evidence for the fricativization of aspirated plosives in Koine, φ, θ and χ perhaps started to become fricatives in areas outside Egypt, such as the northern Mediterranean.
 See discussion below.